 In PocketQuery, you have full control over how your data should be presented.
 After your data is fetched from your Datasource, and processed by a Converter, it is piped into a Template.
 The Template is responsible to render your data into HTML which can then be displayed in a Confluence page.
 So, let’s go ahead and create one.

 Similarly to Converters, Templates are code snippets written in the Velocity Templating Language (VTL).
 VTL comes with some powerful features such as loops, conditionals, and variables.
 You can see the code that we are going to use for this Template below.
-Notice how in line 14 we are rendering an
+For this template, imagine that we want to display the country’s code in parenthesis behind the flag (rather than in its own column).
+As seen below, we don’t include

 Paste the code into the editor and create your Template.
 Just like with our Converter, we then need to tell our Query to use this Template.